-A student on Academic Suspension may not enroll for one semester.
-To reapply, the student must submit a Readmission Application to the office of Admissions at least thirty days prior to the beginning of the semester.
-The Admissions Committee will then act on the application.
+A student on Academic Suspension may not re-enroll for one semester.
+To reapply, the student must submit a Readmission Application to the office of Admissions prior to the beginning of the semester.
+The Academic Standing Committee will then act on the application.